Tax Provisions for Parents of Special Needs Children

 Deducting Medical Expenses

 Most taxpayers do not “itemize” their deductions because the Internal Revenue Service (IRS) allows for a large standard deduction, which is almost always higher than the itemized deductions.
-However, you are allowed to include non-reimbursed medical expenses you paid personally on behalf of your dependent as deductions.
+However, itemized deductions include non-reimbursed medical expenses you paid personally on behalf of your dependent.
 To be deductible, a doctor must recommend that the child receive the service.

 Medical expenses can include, but are not limited to, the following: